How to Install Ungoogled Chromium on Ubuntu 26.04, 24.04 and 22.04

 If your account cannot use sudo yet, configure administrator access first with the add a user to sudoers on Ubuntu guide, then return to these commands.

-Additionally, if the upgrade includes kernel updates or other core components, reboot your system before continuing so the new packages take effect.
+If the upgrade includes kernel updates or other core components, reboot your system before continuing so the new packages take effect.

 On trimmed Ubuntu installs, make sure the helper package that provides add-apt-repository is available before importing the PPA: